dimanikulin/dimanikulin/PublishWhat2.md

 # Tables
 if you provide tables please make sure that less filled columns are the end of table and wiseversa

+# Language

+TBD

+# Plagiarism
+TBD

+www.copyscape.com

+Please note we require 0% plagiarism/duplicate content and all sources must be cited properly.

+When using a quote or definition from another source, it must be cited using an in-line link so we are giving attribution and the reader can verify the information.

+However, we would prefer that these papers share a uniquely GL perspective and that the content is 100% original.

+# Publishing on different sites

+first must hacker noon as they check your connetn a lot before publication please fill profiles make all profiles be consistent

+Read sites requrements

+Actual for this platform connet
+Facebook not for programming, like pain point for your and for society, find info інфопривід

+# Choose time and frequency of publication
+Please select proper day and time for a publication.
+I publish usually on Monday and Thussday.
+It is usually 10AM - 3PM my local time, Ukrainian.
+Defintly not at morning and an night please notice on holidays you will have less viewes for summer you mush less viewes/reactions when there is also other importnat event in platform published you will loose the views but the will accuire them

+I use 1-2 per week.

 # Check list
 provide own check list